Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

                    0000000
 ```
 **EDIT:** Someone pointed out that there is a `BM` header which is the start of a BMP image.
-When you save that you get the following:
+When you save that off to a separate file you get the following:
 ![bios](./images/bios_image.bmp)

 Anyway...
 It's completely irrelevant to the challenge, but fun...